pagkly/Zed/Investopedia4/Sampling Definition.md

 ## Example of Marketing Sampling

 Businesses aim to sell their products and/or services to [[target markets]](https://www.investopedia.com/terms/t/target-market.asp).
 Before presenting products to the market, companies generally identify the needs and wants of their target audience.
-To do so, they may employ sampling of the target market population to gain a better understanding of those needs to later create a product and/or service that meets those needs.
+To do so, they may employ sampling of the target market population to [[Gain|gain]] a better understanding of those needs to later create a product and/or service that meets those needs.
 In this case, gathering the opinions of the sample helps to identify the needs of the whole.